kastproductions/art-website-with-cms/content/pages/home.md

 ---
 title: "Luminous Visions: The Captivating Art of Jurga Uzdilaite"
 seo_title: "Luminous Visions: The Captivating Art of Jurga Uzdilaite"
-se0_description: "  Welcome to Luminous Visions, the official online gallery of Jurga Uzdilaite.
+se0_description: Welcome to Luminous Visions, the official online gallery of Jurga Uzdilaite.
 Dive into a world of amazing creativity, where each piece shares a unique   story filled with emotion and depth.
-As you explore our impressive collection,   get ready for a fascinating journey through colour, texture, and form."
+As you explore our impressive collection,   get ready for a fascinating journey through colour, texture, and form.
 heading: "Luminous Visions: The Captivating Art of Jurga Uzdilaite"
 intro: >-
   Welcome to Luminous Visions, the official online gallery of Jurga Uzdilaite.